containers/bootc/docs/install.md

 can fetch its own updates.
 A common cause of failure here is not changing the security settings in `/etc/containers/policy.json` in the target OS to verify signatures.

-If you are pushing an unsigned image, you must specify `bootc install --target-no-signature-verification`.
+If you are pushing an unsigned image, you **MUST** specify `bootc install --target-no-signature-verification`.

 Additionally note that to perform an install with a target image reference set to an authenticated registry, you must provide a pull secret.
 One path is to embed the pull secret into